 Alternative signature method.
-Effective with returns filed after June 2005, corporate officers or duly authorized agents may sign Form 941 by rubber stamp, mechanical device, or computer software program.
+Effective with returns filed after June 2005, corporate officers or duly authorized agents may sign Form 941 by rubber_stamp, mechanical device, or computer software program.
 For details and required documentation, see Rev. Proc.
 2005-39.
 You can find Rev. Proc.
 2005-39 on page 82 of Internal Revenue Bulletin 2005-28 at www.irs.gov/pub/irs-irbs/irb05-28.pdf.

 Annual employment tax filing for small employers.
-For calendar year 2006, certain small employers will be qualified to file Form 944, Employer's ANNUAL Federal Tax Return, rather than Form 941, Employer's QUARTERLY Federal Tax Return, to report their employment taxes.
-The IRS will notify those who will qualify to file the form beginning in February 2006.
+Certain small employers will be qualified to file Form 944, Employer's ANNUAL Federal Tax Return, rather than Form 941, Employer's QUARTERLY Federal Tax Return, to report their employment taxes.
+The IRS will notify those employers who will qualify to file Form 944 in February of each year.
 For more information, get the Instructions for Form 944.